 In a recent project, Strong Analytics tackled this problem in collaboration with a fast-growing technology company.
 We helped them leverage state of the art machine learning and natural language processing to identify abusive content to which children were being exposed online.

 Dealing with the scale and style of children's online content were both significant challenges in this project.

-In terms of scale, it's no secret that younger generations have a voracious appetite for online content.
+When it comes to scale, it's no secret that younger generations have a voracious appetite for online content.
 The average teenager spends almost 9 hours per day online.
-Successfully applying machine learning to this problem meant handling millions and millions of media and natural language data per day.
+Successfully applying machine learning to this problem meant building a system that handles tens of millions of pieces of content — both media and natural language — per day.

 Moreover, the style of children's online communication is unique and ever-evolving.
 Traditional language models and text processing pipelines would not suffice here, as they would risk missing abusive content in the nuance and complexity of these data.